Last updated on 2023-03-20 20:38

 • GoF's Design Patterns.
 This is best read once or twice, and then kept as a reference book.

 • Martin Fowler's Refactoring.
-Combined with GoF, this is a great resource on how to do OOP right, and improve the structure of existing code.
+Combined with GoF, this is a great resource on how to do OOP, and improve the structure of existing code.

 • Kent Beck's Test-Driven Development.
 This book is short, to the point, and really hammers down the concepts of TDD.
 I often sin against the TDD premise of "test first, code later", but do agree that (almost all) code should - and can - be supported by meaningful tests or validation tools.